The Best Coffee Roaster You can Buy

 • Roast consistency: For an even roast throughout, look for a roaster with powerful air circulation and adjustable temperature settings.

-• Type of heating element: Gas or electricity will determine how your beans are roasted.
+• The type of heating element, Gas or electricity, will determine how your beans are roasted.
 Look for one with strong heat control settings and uniform heat distribution.

 • Ease of cleaning: Look for a machine with detachable parts that can be easily wiped down.